davidzhao1015/davidzhao1015.github.io/_posts/2024-10-18-choose-dimension-reduction.md

   sidebar: left
 ---

-## The Problem with Dimensionality Reduction in Metabolomics Studies
+## Challenges of Dimensionality Reduction in Metabolomics Studies

 Struggling to choose the right dimensionality reduction method for your metabolomics data?
 You’re not alone.
 One of the biggest challenges in data analysis is selecting an appropriate technique to handle high-dimensional datasets without losing valuable information.
 In this post, we’ll dive into practical solutions to make that decision easier and more effective.

-## Understanding Types of Metabolomics Studies
+## Types of Metabolomics Studies

 Metabolomics research typically serves three primary purposes: **exploration**, **association**, and **prediction**.